The fortress town - Mythical Greece

 Mythical Greek Fortress Towns Tour

-Mythical Greek Fortress Towns capture the glamor of the medieval era through an astonishing 5-day tour to Medieval Greece including 2 UNESCO’s World Heritage Sites.
-The highlights of this mythical tour in Greece are Monemvasia, the “Gibraltar of the East”, Mystras, the “wonder of the Morea” Sparta the city of King Leonidas and finally Athens, the capital of Greece with the most known monument, the Acropolis.
+Mythical Greek Fortress Towns capture the glamor of the medieval era through an astonishing 3-day tour to Medieval Greece including 1 UNESCO’s World Heritage Sites.
+The highlights of this mythical tour in Greece are Monemvasia, the “Gibraltar of the East”, Ancient Corinth, Acrocorinth, Diros Caves and Mycenae, the “gold-rich” palatial center.

 Reviews 0 Reviews0/5